+Who brought the Centurion's request to Jesus as is depicted in Matthew 8:5-13 and Luke 7:2-101?
 It clearly states that the Centurion came to Jesus in Matt.
-8:5.
-But it also says that the Jewish elders came to Jesus.
-The order of events seem to be that the Centurion first sent the Jewish elders (Luke 7:3).
+8:5, but it also says that the Jewish elders came to Jesus.
+The order of events seems to be that the Centurion first sent the Jewish elders (Luke 7:3).
 Jesus then agreed to go.
 Then the Centurion came to Jesus (Matt.
 8:5).
 Jesus walked everywhere he went.
 Centurions commanded hundred-men groups in the Roman legion.
-"Such men were prestigious members of a relatively small class governing the military."2 Therefore, the centurion most probably had a horse upon which to ride to and from where Jesus was.
+"Such men were prestigious members of a relatively small class governing the military."1 Therefore, the centurion most probably had a horse upon which to ride to and from where Jesus was.
 If this is so, then he probably returned to his home, checked on the servant, and then sent friends (Luke 7:6) to speak to Jesus and say that he, the Centurion, was not worthy for Jesus to even enter his home.
 Jesus continued on.
 Then as Jesus neared the home, the Centurion himself approached Jesus (Matt.
 8:8) to tell Him that he was not worthy for Him to enter his house.

 |Matthew 8:5-13||Luke 7:2-10|

 |The slave is sick||2 And a certain centurion’s slave, who was highly regarded by him, was sick and about to die.|

 |Jewish elders entreat Jesus||3 And when he heard about Jesus, he sent some Jewish elders asking Him to come and save the life of his slave.
 4 And when they had come to Jesus, they earnestly entreated Him, saying, "He is worthy for You to grant this to him; 5 for he loves our nation, and it was he who built us our synagogue."|